p4lang/bf-p4c/README.md

   remove the versioned .so files (libprotobuf.so.9.0.1 and others), as doing so will break your system.

-bootstrap_bfn_compilers.sh -- bootstaps the configuration for p4c
+bootstrap_bfn_compilers.sh -- bootstraps the configuration for p4c
 (with the Tofino extension) and assembler.

 To configure and build: